-Nadir Ali, Chief Executive Officer and member of the Board, is also a member of the board of directors of Sysorex.
+Nadir Ali, Chief Executive Officer and member of the Board, was a member of the board of directors of Sysorex, Inc., a Nevada corporation ("Sysorex"), at the time of the reported transactions.
+Mr. Ali resigned as a member of the board of directors of Sysorex on May 14, 2021.